Help to Buy (HTB) scheme

 If you were registered for another tax in any part of the refund years you are applying for, you must have a Tax Clearance Certificate (TCC).

-Use myAccount to submit an IT Return for the relevant years.
-Online IT returns are pre-populated with your pay and tax details.
+Use myAccount to submit an Income Tax Return for the relevant years.
+Online Income Tax returns are pre-populated with your pay and tax details.

 Please do not make your HTB application until:

-- you have submitted an IT Return for each year you want to select as a refund year
+- you have submitted an Income Tax Return for each year you want to select as a refund year

-- you have received a Statement of Liability for all years for which you submitted an IT Return
+- you have received a Statement of Liability for all years for which you submitted an Income Tax Return

 - there is no outstanding tax due in any refund year